-Yes, the "f" is not capitalized, and "weather resistant" doesn't tell us anything at all.
-We didn't write the specification though, so we're not sure why things were written the way they are.
+Yes, the "f" is not capitalized, and "weather-resistant" doesn't tell us anything at all.
+We didn't write the specification, though, so we're not sure why things were written the way they were.

 That's all I need to know, right?

-So when you buy a phone that has a rating of IP68 you can put it in a vacuum and dust can't get in, or let it sit in more than one meter of water forever, right?
+So when you buy a new phone with a rating of IP68, you can put it in a vacuum and dust can't get in, or let it sit in more than one meter of water forever, right?
 Nope.

-Cool, let's go play with it in the bathtub and take videos of a rubber duckie versus GI Joe Wet Suit Frogman battle royale.
+Cool, let's play with it in the bathtub and take videos of a rubber duckie versus GI Joe Wetsuit Frogman battle royale.
 This will be epic.

 Not so fast.
 Samsung also says your device is not impervious to water damage in any situation, which is a total buzzkill.
-It's not alone — almost every electronic device will include wording in the warranty or user manual that says it is not covered against water damage or abuse even if the device in question is rated with an IP rating.
+Samsung is not alone here or any sort of bad guy — almost every electronic device will include wording in the warranty or user manual that says it is not covered against water damage or abuse even if the device in question is rated with an IP rating.

-This is because the devices used for testing and certification were able to withstand dust intrusion under any circumstances up to and including a vacuum, and immersion in water 5-feet deep for a half hour.
+This is because the devices used for testing and certification could withstand dust intrusion under any circumstances up to and including a vacuum and immersion in water 5-feet deep for a half hour.
 Your phone might not.
 The certification facility can't test every phone.
 The people who made it should be willing to talk about the warranty if you have an issue, though.

 This is a U.S. Military standard that specifies how something will fare against the environment during its lifetime.
 Android phones, watches, and other electronics often carry the MIL-STD 810G certification, which means it was tested in a lab under conditions that simulate a gigantic list of environmental variables and still worked.
-Some of the things that are tested include temperature extremes, altitude, thermal shock, fungal ingress and being frozen solid.
-It's an exhaustive list, and if your phone passed these tests you can expect it to survive anything, including a week with Bear Grylls, right?
+Some of the things that are tested include temperature extremes, altitude, thermal shock, fungal ingress, and being frozen solid.
+It's an exhaustive list, and if your phone passed these tests, you could expect it to survive anything, including a week with Bear Grylls, right?